 Prep the Walls

-A lot of people skip this step because it's time consuming, but it's definitely worthwhile to spend the time taping around all the trim and molding.
-This means baseboards, crown moulding, door and window casings, and any other types you may have such as char rail or wainscotting.
-Taping helps protect the trim so that you won't have to do any additional touch ups later.
+A lot of people skip this step because it's time-consuming, but it's definitely worthwhile to spend the time taping around all the trim and molding.
+This means baseboards, crown molding, door, and window casings, and any other types you may have such as chair rail or wainscotting.
+Taping helps protect the trim so that you won't have to do any additional touch-ups later.
 That said, don't be lulled into a false sense of security around the taped off areas.
 You still need to be careful around the trim so that paint doesn't seep under or go over the tape.

 Remove Items From the Room

 Any time you paint the walls of a room it's important to remove as many items as possible.
 It can be tempting to simply pull items away from the walls and put everything in the center of the room, but you may find yourself tripping over things throughout the process.
 If taking large pieces of furniture out is not an option you should, at the very least, remove all the accessories, and as many small pieces as you can.
 Also, if you have area rugs, roll them up and take them out of the room.

 Even the best painter in the world can make a mistake or have an accident so don't skip the step of putting down drop cloths―especially if you have wall-to-wall carpet.
 While paint splatters can sometimes be picked off of hardwood, laminate or tile floors, it's virtually impossible to get paint out of the carpet.
 And if something happens and you accidentally spill a can or a tray full of paint you'll spend a lifetime trying to remove it from the floor―no matter what type of flooring you have.

 Gather Materials in One Place